gangelo/simple_command_dispatcher/README.md

 end
 ```

-Likewise, the command class defined in the `/api/my_app2/v2/update_user.rb` file would be defined in this manner, and so on:
+Likewise, the command service class defined in the `/api/my_app2/v2/update_user.rb` file would be defined in this manner, and so on:

 ```ruby
 # /api/my_app2/v2/update_user.rb